rust-cli/book/README.md

 ## What's a CLI?

-For our intends and puposes, a CLI is any program that
+For our intents and purposes, a CLI is any program that

 * Launches in a terminal
 * Accepts configuration from various sources, such as command line arguments, environment variables, or configuration files